wjtk/fluent-exception-rule/README.md

 <a name="extending"/> Extending
 -------------------------------
-To follow DRY rule `FluentExpectedException` and `CheckExpectedException` can be easily overriden and new methods can be added.
-For example, assume that we regularly check if thrown exception is instance of `IllegalArgumentException` with `SQLException` root cause with message containing "connection lost".
+In order to follow DRY rule, `FluentExpectedException` and `CheckExpectedException` can be easily overriden and new methods can be added.
+For example, let's assume that we regularly check if a thrown exception is an instance of `IllegalArgumentException` with `SQLException` root cause with message containing "connection lost".
 We can write method that will check this expectations(overriding FluentExpectedException):

 ```java
 class MyFluentExpectedException extends FluentExpectedException {